A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 A VIP attendee smiles with festival co-founder John Davis at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana

-With Holy Smokes co-founder, John Davis photo ©Kate Dana
+With Holy Smokes co-founder, John Davis, photo ©Kate Dana

-The Weekend Plan for 2024
+The Weekend Plan

 A hand holds a tasty food sample over a wooden cutting board at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana